Blue Heelers: episode guide

 Episode 12.16 (473)

-Wednesday, May 25, 2005 (Tuesday, May 24 in QLD & NSW)
+Tue, May 24 in QLD & NSW

 As part of PJ and Amy's investigation into an assault, a truck driver is found to have contraband tobacco amongst his load.
 When he is brought in, PJ begins to notice that Amy is behaving oddly - she avoids meeting the man, yet seems determined to prove him guilty, despite discrepancies in the evidence.